 Right off the bat, we’re going to remind you that social media is not real life, and if you’re looking enviously at a cute photo of a cute baby in a cute outfit, it probably took multiple tries and resulted in a huge pile of teeny-tiny baby laundry covered in spit-up.
 One a serious note, however, if you feel like you’re missing the parenting instinct, you’re definitely not alone.
 Were you actually meant to be a parent?
 Or did you just start a family because it seemed like the next logical step in your life?
 Are you ever going to be any good at it?
 Will your child miss out because this isn’t coming naturally?

 That’s a lot to process!
 The fact that these questions are keeping you up at night is a sign that you’re already a great parent – you’re doing everything you can to give your new baby an amazing life.
-That said, counseling for new parents can help you work through your fears and get into the groove.
+That said, counseling can help you work through your fears and get into the groove.

-3. Sleep Anxiety
+3. Insomnia and Anxiety

 When was the last time you got a full night of sleep?
 If you’re in the trenches of late-night feeds and constant diaper changes, it’s probably been a while.
 Even if your baby sleeps well, you might find that your struggle to switch your brain off.
 And the more you think about how little sleep you’ve had, the more elusive it becomes.
 You know you need to get some rest, but you don’t know how.